- Home

 By: Keith Dameron, Historian – Colorado Law Enforcement Memorial

-Pueblo Police Officer Elmer A. Trout, 36, died September 23, 1935, as a result of injuries received five years earlier when he was attacked and severely beaten outside Benfatti pool hall at 333 North Union Ave. in Pueblo.
+Officer Elmer A. Trout, 36, died September 23, 1935, as a result of injuries received five years earlier when he was attacked and severely beaten outside the Benfatti pool hall at 333 N. Union Ave.

 Sources: